bubba-94/Chas-Academy-SUVx24/Course 4(Development in Embedded Systems)/C++/Workshop14/Network.md

 ### Exercise 3
 [Link](https://www.lifewire.com/what-is-a-private-ip-address-2625970)
 * How are private addreses divided?
+    **Class A:** 10.0.0.0 – 10.255.255.255 (16 million+ addresses)
+    **Class B:** 172.16.0.0 – 172.31.255.255
+    **Class C:** 192.168.0.0 – 192.168.255.255

 * Why are private addresses needed?
+    Private addresses allow devices to communicate within a local network without using up the limited number of public IP addresses.

 * What does DHCP do?
+    Automatically assigns IP addresses and other network configuration.

 * What are some reserved ip addresses?
+    169.254.x.x, APIPA (Automatic Private IP Addressing, used when DHCP fails) 127.0.0.1,Loopback address (refers to your own device)

 * How do find your own computers IP address?
+    Windows: Open Command Prompt and type ipconfig. macOS/Linux: Open Terminal and type ifconfig or ip a.
 * What does an ISP do?
+    An ISP (Internet Service Provider) gives you access to the internet.